 Localizing their assortment is mission-critical to today’s best retailers.
 Assortment localization, i.e. tailoring a store’s assortment to reflect the demand of the community it serves, has both tangible and intangible benefits.
-According to Retail Systems Research (RSR)’s report, “Merchandising and Pricing 2018,” 59% of retail’s top performing chains say localized assortments are “very important” to their future success.
+According to a report from Retail Systems Research (RSR), “Merchandising and Pricing 2018,” 59% of retail’s top performing chains say localized assortments are “very important” to their future success.
 However, when it comes to localizing assortment, retail chains have a major dilemma.

 On one hand, standardized assortments and store layouts help retailers profit from economies of scale and streamlined operations.
-Sacrificing this standardized approach at the altar of a localized one raises new complications, including:
+Sacrificing this standardized approach at the altar of localized retail raises new complications, including:

 - Incurring higher cost-of-goods due to smaller or more frequent buys